anexia-it/terraform-provider-anxcloud/docs/resources/virtual_server.md

 - `password` (String, Sensitive) Plaintext password.
 Example: ('!anx123mySuperStrongPassword123anx!', 'go3ju0la1ro3', …).
 For systems that support it, we strongly recommend using a SSH key instead.
 - `script` (String) Script to be executed after provisioning.
 Consider the corresponding shebang at the beginning of your script.
 If you want to use PowerShell, the first line should be: #ps1_sysnative.
 - `sockets` (Number) Amount of CPU sockets Number of cores have to be a multiple of sockets, as they will be spread evenly across all sockets.
 Defaults to number of cores, i.e. one socket per CPU core.
+- `availability_zone_id` (String) ID of the Availability Zone the VM should be placed in.
+Leave empty to keep current Availability Zone.
+Pass 'NotSet' to remove a VM from its current Availability Zone.
 - `ssh_key` (String) Public key (instead of password, only for Linux systems).
 Recommended over providing a plaintext password.
 - `tags` (Set of String) Set of tags attached to the resource.
 - `template` (String) Named template.
 Can be used instead of the template_id to select a template.
 Example: (`Debian 11`, `Windows 2022`).